 - Keywords: These are the words or phrases that people type into Google Search, which trigger your ad to appear.
 When setting up an ad campaign, you’ll pick a list of keywords that you think people might search for when they want what you offer (and don’t worry: we can help).

 - Bid: This is the maximum amount you’re willing to pay when someone clicks on your ad.
 (Since, with Google Ads, you don’t pay to show up — only when someone clicks on your ad to visit your site or call you.)

-- Quality Score: This metric tells you how relevant your keywords are to your ad — and to your landing page (i.e. the webpage where people will be taken when they click your ad).
+- Quality Score: This metric tells you how relevant your keywords are to your ad and your landing page (i.e., the webpage where people will be taken when they click your ad).
 A good Quality Score can lower your bid costs and improve your ad rank in the search results.

 - Ad Rank: This metric helps determine where your ad will show up, relative to other ads, when it’s triggered to appear on Google.
-Your rank is determined using your bid, your Quality Score, and other factors.
+Your rank is determined using your bid, quality score, and other factors.

-- Conversion: A conversion takes place when someone who has clicked your ad goes on to take another action you’ve designated as important — like making a purchase, signing up for a newsletter, or calling you.
+- Conversion: A conversion occurs when someone who has clicked your ad takes another action you’ve designated as important — like making a purchase, signing up for a newsletter, or calling you.

 How Does Google Ads Work?